Morse Homology for the Yang-Mills Gradient Flow: Introduction

-with $\rho=\rho(\ell):\R\to\R$ a cut-off function, $\eta=\eta(\ell)\in\Omega^1(\Sigma,\ad(P))$ a fixed $\ad(P)$-valued $1$-form, and $\alpha(A)=g^{\ast}A-A_0$.
+with $\rho=\rho(\ell)\colon\R\to\R$ a cut-off function, $\eta=\eta(\ell)\in\Omega^1(\Sigma,\ad(P))$ a fixed $\ad(P)$-valued $1$-form, and $\alpha(A)=g^{\ast}A-A_0$.
 Here $g\in\G(P)$ is chosen such that the local slice condition $d_{A_0}^{\ast}\alpha=0$ is satisfied with respect to some reference connection $A_0=A_0(\ell)$.
 Our construction of model perturbations relies crucially on the recent $L^2$ local slice theorem by Mrowka and Wehrheim \cite{MrowkaWehrheim}.
 The space $Y$ of perturbations is sufficiently flexible to achieve transversality of Fredholm sections as we shall describe below.
 This approach to transversality draws from ideas successfully used by Weber \cite{Web} in the related situation of the heat flow for loops on a compact manifold.
-Let
+Let $a>0$ be a fixed regular value of $\YM$.
+From now on we admit only perturbations $\V\in Y$ supported outside some $L^2$ neighborhood of the critical manifolds of $\YM$ below the energy level $a$.
+We define

-denote the set of Yang-Mills connections of energy at most $a$.
-On $\p(a)$ we fix a Morse function $h:\p(a)\to\R$, i.e. a smooth function $h$ with isolated non-degenerate critical points whose stable and unstable manifolds intersect transversally.
-To a critical point $x$ of $h$ (which in particular is a critical point of $\YMV$) we assign the non-negative number
+to be the set of based gauge equivalence classes of Yang--Mills connections of energy at most $a$.
+On $\p(a)$ we fix a Morse function $h\colon\p(a)\to\R$, i.e.~a smooth function $h$ with isolated non-degenerate critical points whose stable and unstable manifolds intersect transversally.
+To a critical point $x$ of $h$ (which in particular is a critical point of $\YM$) we assign the non-negative number

-where $\ind_h(x)$ is the usual Morse index of $x$ with respect to $h$ and $\ind_{\YMV}(x)$ denotes the number of negative eigenvalues (counted with multiplicities) of the Yang-Mills Hessian $H_x\YMV$.
-For a regular value $a$ of $\YMV$ we consider the $\mathbbm Z_2$ module
+where $\ind_h(x)$ is the usual Morse index of $x$ with respect to $h$ and $\ind_{\YM}(x)$ denotes the number of negative eigenvalues (counted with multiplicities) of the Yang--Mills Hessian $H_x\YM$.
+In order to keep the presentation as short as possible and avoid to discuss orientation issues we use coefficients in $\mathbbm Z_2=\mathbbm Z/2\mathbbm Z$ for the construction of the Yang--Mills Morse complex.
+For a regular value $a$ of $\YM$ we thus consider the $\mathbbm Z_2$ vector space

-generated by the critical points of $h$ of Yang-Mills energy at most $a$.
-This module is graded by the index $\Ind$.
-Under certain transversality assumptions (which resemble the usual Morse-Bott transversality required in finite-dimensional Morse theory) there is a well-defined boundary operator
+generated by the set $\crit(h)\subseteq\p(a)$ of critical points of $h$.
+This is a finite-dimensional vector space which is graded by the index $\Ind$.
+Under certain transversality assumptions (which resemble the usual Morse--Smale transversality required in finite-dimensional Morse theory) there is a well-defined boundary operator

-which arises from counting so-called \emph{cascade configurations} of (negative) $L^2$ gradient flow lines, i.e. finite tuples of solutions of
+which arises from counting so-called \emph{cascade configurations} of (negative) $L^2$ gradient flow lines.
+These are finite tuples of gauge equivalence classes of solutions of the perturbed Yang--Mills gradient flow equation \eqref{eq:extpertYMF} whose asymptotics as $s\to\pm\infty$ obey a certain compatibility condition.